Contraband (1940 film): Critical reception

+According to Kinematograph Weekly the film did well at the British box office in May 1940.

 The TV Guide online review called it "An odd little comic thriller - who, except perhaps Michael Powell, would cast 47-year-old Cabinet of Dr. Caligari (1920) star Conrad Veidt as a light romantic hero?"

 Time Out wrote that "Less stylish than The Spy in Black, this espionage thriller is more fun, with its tongue-in-cheek plot revelling in Hitchcockian eccentricities".
 Radio Times describes it as "A neat Second World War espionage thriller that depicts a London crawling with spies".

-Dennis Schwartz of Ozus' World Movie Reviews had mixed feelings, giving it a grade of B-.
+Dennis Schwartz of Ozus' World Movie Reviews had mixed feelings, giving it a grade of B−.
 "The brisk pace and its added touches of quaintness, made the film endearing inspite [sic] of the lack of any character study and the one-dimensional tone of the villains."
 However, he wondered "how much better a more romantically inclined hero would have fared in his [Veidt's] role."